CDCgov/dibbs-text-to-code/data_curation/README.md

 #### Extracts:

-- [Lab Values](../data/snoinc_extracts/snomed_lab_value_20250926.csv) - SNOMED CT does not code the specific quantitative values of lab results (e.g., "glucose 105 mg/dL") but rather provides codes for the qualitative interpretation of a result (e.g., positive, negative, abnormal).
+- Lab Values - SNOMED CT does not code the specific quantitative values of lab results (e.g., "glucose 105 mg/dL") but rather provides codes for the qualitative interpretation of a result (e.g., positive, negative, abnormal).
 The quantitative value and its units are typically stored separately in the health record.
+   - File Name: `../data/snoinc_extracts/snomed_lab_value_<YYYYMMDD>.csv`

 ---